Wuodan/docker-vpn-bridge/README.md

 Container ▶ http://172.17.0.1:18080  ──► Host VPN ──► 10.7.2.100:8080
 ```

-Containers use the Docker bridge IP.
+Containers use the Docker bridge IP `172.17.0.1`.
 The host forwards traffic into the VPN.

+> These examples demonstrate how to reach http://10.7.2.100:8080 and the endpoint `/v1/models` on it.
+> http://10.7.2.100:8080 is an LLM server in a VPN and shows its models with `/v1/models`.
+> You can adapt this to your needs!

 ---